brianbirir/locust-outbreak-visualization/README.md

 # Locust Outbreak Simulator

-A web simulator to visualize locust outbreak in a farmland located in Ethiopia.
+A web simulator to visualize locust outbreak in a farmland located in Ethiopia using mock data from a mock API endpoint.
 The web app is built using:

 -   React - 17+
 -   Typescript